robinagandhi/CYBR4360-8366/firewall-concepts.md

 Below is a ruleset that a junior administrator wrote for a web server.
 It has **three distinct bugs**.

-Do not test it yet — identify the bugs by reading the rules alone.
+Do not test it yet, identify the bugs by reading the rules alone.
 Then describe what symptom each bug would cause in production.

 ```bash
 # Junior admin's firewall script